What's Next: Regions, Cynefin, and Beyond

 item "System Architecture"

-4. Community input on pipelines vs annotations priority
+4. Community input on pipelines vs annotations — what do people actually need?

 Open source means this roadmap can shift based on what people actually need.
 Once the core lands, the real feedback loop begins.